WidlakeN/WidlakeN/README.md

 - Welcome to my GitHub!
-My name is Nathan Widlake and I am currently a Lead Data Business Analyst at Leidos
+My name is Nathan Widlake and I am currently a Lead Data Business Analyst
 - I'm looking to use this site to share some of my Power Platform / Advanced Analytics work
 - Feel free to reach out to me via linkedin: www.linkedin.com/in/nathan-widlake
 <!---